July 15, 2024

 • Notify your homeowners insurance of the flood damage and receive payment or a written denial of claim.
 The written denial will be needed to file for FEMA individual assistance.

-We will post the FEMA individual assistance link on this page once it becomes active for Union County residence to apply.
+We will post the FEMA individual assistance link on this page once it becomes active for Union County residents to apply.

 2023 County precincts & district information: